terminal42/composer-lock-validator/README.md

 This library allows to compare an external `composer.lock` file against your local Composer instance.
 So you can be sure the provided `composer.lock` does not contain any foreign packages (not required by your Composer instance - aka `composer.json`) or package URLs that have been tampered with.
+It also detects removed packages that should be present.

 Usage: